DevilCryBaby5/brightstar/README.md

 # Start Up Procedures

 Once the BKS & Computer (BC) circuit breaker is closed the BrightStar™ will power up.
 The full boot up time is around 90 sec's during which time it carries out software integrity self-test.
-If it detecs an issue it will log the fault and a "Reset" will be displayed on the screen above the F4 key.
+If it detects an issue it will log the fault and a "Reset" will be displayed on the screen above the F4 key.
 This should be reset before starting the engine.

-1. Oberve the DID panel, wait until it displays "Engine Not Running"
+1. Observe the DID panel, wait until it displays "Engine Not Running"
 2. Ensure the EC switch is in the "Start" position.
 3. Check the forward / reverse selector (Reverser) handle is in the "neutral" position.
 4. Check the throttle handle is in the "Idle" position.

-You may now procead with normal engine starting procedures.
+You may now proceed with normal engine starting procedures.

 **NOTE:** It is preferable to use the remote start button on the engine so the fuel layshaft can be opened at the same time.
 This enables faster starting of the engine and is not such a drain on the locomotive starting batteries.

-Once the engine is started release the start button, BrightStar™ will automaticlly drop the cranking contactors out if the engine is running or if the cranking time exceeds 30 seconds and the engine has not been started.
+Once the engine is started release the start button, BrightStar™ will automatically drop the cranking contactors out if the engine is running or if the cranking time exceeds 30 seconds and the engine has not been started.

 1. Check the DID panel and ensure that the auxiliary generator is running and that the batteries are now charging.
 2. When ready to move the locomotive, turn the EC switch to the "Run" position.

+## Engine Running

 Display panel top line shows "I =" shows the battery is charging, will normally show under "I = 10A".
 After engine has been running for some time.

 V = 74V Auxiliary Generator Voltage.
 Tw = Water Temperature
 To = Engine Oil Temperature

 Reset any stored fault messages.
 This is indicated by "Reset?"